 - Pinch nutmeg

-- Boil Beans: Bring a large pot of water to a boil and add a generous pinch of salt.
+- Beans: Preheat oven to 400°F (204°C).
+Bring a large pot of water to a boil and add a generous pinch of salt.
 Prepare a bowl of cold water with ice nearby.
 Add green beans to the boiling water and cook for 5 minutes, then transfer directly to an ice bath.